 This variety features an elongated body and a short, single tail.
 It can grow to a rather impressive adult size that many aquarists might not expect: the largest goldfish in the world was a whopping 19 inches.
 Although not all common goldfish grow this large, they still generally reach a size of at least around 10 inches if conditions are favorable.

-Like commons, comet goldfish can be found in orange, yellow or white.
+Like commons, comet goldfish can be found in orange, yellow, or white.
 Additionally, you might also be able to find white comets with blotchy orange coloration.
-Comets, too, grow quite large and can reach sizes similar to those of common goldfish.
+Comet goldfish also grow quite large and can reach sizes similar to those of common goldfish.

-Rather than elongated and torpedo shaped, fancies have short and stocky bodies.
+Rather than elongated and torpedo-shaped, fancies have short and stocky bodies.
 They are generally slower swimmers and more sensitive.
 Most don’t respond well to very low temperatures and are best kept indoors.
-Don’t mix fancies and commons: the latter will outcompete the former for food, leaving the fancies hungry.
+Don’t mix fancies and commons: the latter will outcompete the former for goldfish food, leaving the fancy goldfish hungry.

 Fantail goldfish are probably the most common fancy goldfish type out there.
-They feature the standard fancy goldfish egg shape, an elongated back (dorsal) fin and most notably, a long and flowy tail.
-Fantails are considered the European version of the Ryukin goldfish (discussed below).
+They feature the standard fancy goldfish egg shape, an elongated back (dorsal) fin, and most notably, a long and flowy tail.
+These goldfish are considered the European version of the Ryukin goldfish (discussed below).

 When it comes to goldfish, the pearlscale is definitely one of the stranger types out there.
 This variety is oddly reminiscent of a golf ball, as it was selectively bred for an extremely round body and thick scaling.